MariaLuize/Brazilian-Beaches-and-Dunes/README.md

 ```
 ## Supplementary Material
 For more information about de results obtained from the classification, graphics and statistical analysis, please consult the excel file [complete_Results_Brazil(1985-2019).xlsx](https://github.com/MariaLuize/Brazilian-Beaches-and-Dunes/blob/5243b1dd5514dfea560032cb8acec1b352f5a94b/Supplementary%20Material/complete_Results_Brazil(1985-2019).xlsx).
-In which is possible to consult the complete data obtained from the methodology presented in the paper.
+It is possible to consult the complete data obtained from the methodology presented in the presented article.